shashanoid/ApollosPlaylist/README.md

 # Apollos Playlist ::

 Tired of auto-generated playlist?
 Apollo's playlist puts the control back in your hands.
-Develop customized playlists based on your mood or event.
+Generate customized playlists based on your mood or event.

 https://apollosplaylist.com/